shahram444/CompLaB3D-GEMS/README.md

 ```

 That case is set up to form FeS where an iron front meets a sulfide front and to
-seal the voxels as they fill. **It does not currently do so** — see
-[Known limitations](#known-limitations) — so read it as the shortest complete
+seal the voxels as they fill. **It does not currently do so**, so read it as the
-configuration to run, not as a result.
+shortest complete configuration to run, not as a result.

 Build requirements and the optional dependencies are in
 [`INSTALL.md`](INSTALL.md).